 We found very limited evidence on how vaccination against specific hrHPV types is affecting outcomes of screening with hrHPV primary testing or cotesting in age groups recommended for screening.
-As HPV vaccination coverage increases, whether shifts in hrHPV type prevalence will occur over time is not yet known.
-Studies to date have not supported substitution of nonvaccine hrHPV types, and newer vaccines cover additional hrHPV types.
+As HPV vaccination coverage increases, it is unknown whether shifts in hrHPV type prevalence will occur over time.
+Studies to date have not supported substitution of nonvaccine hrHPV types,165 and newer vaccines cover additional hrHPV types.
 An overall reduction in hrHPV prevalence would affect the positive predictive value of hrHPV testing.
 Ongoing studies of hrHPV prevalence and outcomes of screening in vaccinated populations are needed.
-If vaccination results in an overall lower incidence of cervical cancer precursors and incidence, studies will be needed of screening strategies that have been modified to maintain screening efficiency and reduce harms from investigation of false positive results.
+If vaccination results in an overall lower incidence of cervical cancer precursors and incidence, studies will be needed of screening strategies that have been modified to maintain screening efficiency and reduce harms from investigation of false-positive results.
+Final results of the Compass trial,104 which includes younger women drawn from a population with relative high vaccination rates, will be helpful in addressing these questions.

-Because of the predominance of cervical cancer among underscreened women, a substantial impact on cervical cancer incidence and mortality requires the identification of effective strategies to reach poorly screened and unscreened women in the United States.
+Because of the predominance of cervical cancer among underscreened women, any substantial impact on cervical cancer incidence and mortality requires the identification of effective strategies to reach poorly screened and unscreened women in the United States.
 Very limited evidence from a single cohort study of poorly screened women in Spain suggests that the increased sensitivity of hrHPV testing may offer particular advantages in this population.
 Rigorous comparative studies are needed to evaluate both the impact of hrHPV testing in this population and to identify and disseminate effective strategies to increase screening coverage and followup of abnormal results.
 Such strategies could include population-based screening programs with registries, outreach programs, low- or no-cost access to screening and followup evaluation, and options for self-collected samples.

-There is evidence that hrHPV testing via self-collection may be an acceptable and important strategy to reach under- and unscreened populations.
-Studies have evaluated whether the tests are accurate enough to substitute for in-clinic testing and whether a self-collection option increases rates of screening and treatment among women not attending routine screening.
-A 2014 meta-analysis of 36 studies comparing the accuracy of hrHPV testing via self-collected samples to clinician-collected samples suggested slightly lower sensitivity and specificity for self-collection regardless of threshold (CIN2+ or CIN3+), (Compared to clinician-collected sensitivity was 0.88 [95% CI, 0.85 to 0.91] for CIN2+ and 0.89 [95% CI, 0.83 to 0.96] for CIN3+); and specificity was ( 0.96 [95% CI, 0.95 to 0.97] for CIN2+ and 0.96 [95% CI, 0.93 to 0.99] for CIN3+).
-The implications of slightly lower test performance, particularly for sensitivity, might be different for a self-collection option among underscreened women.
+There is evidence that hrHPV testing via self-collection may be an acceptable and important strategy to reach underscreened and unscreened populations.166-168 A number of ongoing studies of hrHPV self-sampling were identified in ClinicalTrials.gov (Appendix E).
+A 2014 meta-analysis of 36 studies comparing the accuracy of hrHPV testing via self-collected samples to clinician-collected samples suggested slightly lower sensitivity and specificity for self-collection regardless of threshold (CIN2+ or CIN3+) (compared to clinician-collected samples, sensitivity was 0.88 [95% CI, 0.85 to 0.91] for CIN2+ and 0.89 [95% CI, 0.83 to 0.96] for CIN3+; specificity was 0.96 [95% CI, 0.95 to 0.97] for CIN2+ and 0.96 [95% CI, 0.93 to 0.99] for CIN3+).169 The implications of slightly lower test performance, particularly for sensitivity, might be different for a self-collection option among underscreened women.

 Several systematic reviews summarize evidence on the effects of self-collection on screening participation.
-Most trials to date have been conducted in European countries, and usually randomize women with persistent missed screening to a control condition, such as a mailed reminder letter or telephone call, or the intervention, a mailed self-collection kit.
+Most trials to date have been conducted in European countries, and usually randomize women with persistent missed screening to a control condition, such as a mailed reminder letter or telephone call, or the intervention (a mailed self-collection kit).
 Self-collection kits in these settings are consistently associated with higher screening rates.
 A 2013 systematic review of 10 trials examined the use of hrHPV self-testing on cervical cancer screening participation compared to a clinician letter.
-The overall relative risk of participation in screening using self-testing was 2.14 (95% CI, 1.30 to 3.52), with substantial heterogeneity observed between the studies ( $I^2$ =99.5%); reported use of hrHPV self-testing ranged from 10.2 to 98.2 percent among those invited to hrHPV self-test.
-Similar significant beneficial effects on screening compliance have been observed in trials published since the 2013 review. $I^{172-180}$
+The overall RR of participation in screening using self-testing was 2.14 (95% CI, 1.30 to 3.52), with substantial heterogeneity observed between the studies (I^2 =99.5%); reported use of hrHPV self-testing ranged from 10.2 to 98.2 percent among those invited to hrHPV self-test.167 Similar significant beneficial effects on screening compliance have been observed in trials published since the 2013 review.170-178